tanawadeatharva/BharatVECTO/User Manual/1-user-interface/H_GBX-Editor.md

 Minimum shift time \[s\]
-:   Limits the time between two gear shifts in whole seconds.
-This rule will be ignored if rpms are too high or too low.
-Note that high values may cause high rpms during acceleration.
+:   Limits the time between two gear shifts.
+This rule will be ignored if rpms are too high or too low. <span class="vecto2">Vecto 2.2 uses fixed time-steps of 1 second, hence only whole seconds can be specified.</span>
+<span class="vecto3">Vecto 3 uses dynamic time-steps, hence any values greater than 0 seconds can be given.</span>

 Start Gear